 This page provides the explanations and solutions to general errors which may occur with multiple modules.
-For troubleshooting and debugging instructions please refer to Auto Setup Issues.
-For specific errors relating to individual modules, please refer to the Troubleshooting section of the corresponding module's documentation page.
+For troubleshooting and debugging instructions, see Auto Setup Issues.
+For specific errors relating to individual modules, see the Troubleshooting section of the corresponding module's documentation page.

 - 1 Hosting accounts aren't provisioned automatically